Project Spotlight: Nature’s Designers

 “But what will my child actually do?”

-• changing an idea after thinking it through
+• redesigning an idea after spotting a problem

 A project that supports neurodivergent learners